-- a) Examine the different meanings of capital.
-[2] - b) Explain allotment of shares and distinguish between rights issue and bonus issue of shares.
-[2] - c) Illustrate the difference between various classes of shares.^[2] - d) Explain the procedure for altering class rights.
+- a) Examine the different types of capital.
+[2] - b) Illustrate the difference between various classes of shares, and the procedures for altering class rights.^[2] - c) Explain allotment of shares, and rights issue and bonus issue of shares.
+[2] - d) Examine the effect of issuing shares at either a discount, or at a premium.
 [2]